 Let’s remember our coffee examples.
 Suppose that you type [coffee beans] into Google.
 What do you want to learn?
 Do you want to learn Arabica or robusta coffee beans?
-Or do you want to learn about top coffee-producing countries like Colombia, Etiopia, or Indonesia?
-At this point, you should give Google a clue in order to find out what you exactly want to learn.
+Or do you want to learn about top coffee-producing countries like Colombia, Ethiopia, or Indonesia?
+At this point, you should write Google search terms as a clue to determine what you want to learn.

 As we touched above, a search query is anything you type into the search box of search engines to find something specific or describe a topic you want to learn about.
-On the other hand, keywords are specific words considered by search engines to crawl and index web pages in their search result pages.
+On the other hand, keywords are particular words search engines consider to crawl and index web pages in their search result pages.

 Of course, there is a common point between these two terms.
 Well, what is this?
 A search query generally matches search engine algorithms and helps them understand what their users are actually looking for.
 Since you have a chance to turn the right search queries into keywords, your ads will be able to target the right group of customers.

-Firstly, let’s try to understand the major difference a little better with a simple example.
+Firstly, let’s try to understand the significant difference a little better with a simple example.

 - [blue super skinny jeans]